International Faculty

 He is the Immediate Past President of the Australian Hand Surgery Society after serving as President from 2016 – 2018.

-Mr Berger is currently President of the Asian Pacific Federation of Societies for Surgery of the Hand.
+Mr Berger is past president of the Asian Pacific Federation of Societies for Surgery of the Hand.

 He is frequently invited to speak on Hand Surgery topics at National and International Scientific meetings and also heavily involved in local and overseas teaching.